 The Tuxedo Shirt

 A typical tuxedo shirt will have an area on the front called the bib.
-The bib may be either pleated or pique, which means that it is a stiff plaque down the front.
+The bib may be either pleated or pique, which means a stiff plaque down the front.

 There will be studs on the shirts, going the extra mile for formality rather than buttons down the front.
 The studs are more elegant looking than plastic buttons.